 The balance of the Purchase Price plus GST, plus or minus further adjustments, shall be paid on the Closing Date.

-The Deposit may be paid by way of certified cheque, bank draft or solicitor’s trust cheque payable to the Vendor.
+The Deposit may be paid by way of cheque, certified cheque, bank draft or solicitor’s trust cheque payable to the Vendor.
 Interest accruing on the Deposit (if any) shall be to the credit of the Vendor.

 The Purchaser shall take possession of the Purchased Lands on or before Click here to enter text. (the “Possession Date”), or sooner or later by mutual consent, which shall be the date of adjustment and on which date vacant possession of the Purchased Lands is to be given to the Purchaser.